ronakupadhyaya/Reddit-clone/Day1.md

 1. When the `Login` or `Register` buttons are clicked you should fire a `TOGGLE_LOGIN_MODAL` action

 #### Goal
-This is what your page should contain (sans the post).
+This is what your page should contain (except for the post and the upvote/downvote button).

 ![](./images/frontPage.png)